A Guide for Conveyor Proposals & Specifications

 How long does your conveyor need to be?

-Most types of conveyors can be fit to most any length, but there are potentially some limitations.
+Most types of conveyors can be fit to almost any length, but there are potentially some limitations.
 Conveyors are measured by bed length and overall length.
 Typically you are more concerned with the amount of conveying surface (bed length) than facility size (overall length), but when space is tight all of this matters.
 Most conveyors’ overall length isn’t too much different than its bed length.
 If there are multiple conveyors, note the length you have available for each to get started.

 How wide should it be?